nadizeq/FlutterFinalProject/README.md

 # finalflutterproject

-Able to send username, display all the post, view the detail of the post, adding post and delete post.
-However, sorting function unable to do as the current coding select all as favourite.
+Able to send username, display all the post, view the detail of the post, adding post, delete post, sorting and search post by title.

+Contain animation for search bar.